disposedtrolley/fullstack-nanodegree-vm/vagrant/catalog/README.md

 9. Execute `cd ..` to change into the parent directory.
 10. Execute `python run.py` to run the app.
 11. Browse to `localhost:5000` to use the app

+## API endpoints

+The app includes a JSON endpoint for viewing item details based on category.
+This can be accessed at `/<category>/JSON` where `<category>` is the name of the category for which items are to be retrieved.
+For example, if you want to retrieve details of all items in the `Snowboarding` category, the URL would be `/Snowboarding/JSON`.